MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/prerelease-testing.md

 <!-- ------------------------------ -->
 #### Option 1: Manually install preview channels on test machines

-Insider channels can be manually installed through the following links:
+Preview channels can be manually installed through the following links:

 | Channel | Link |
 | --- | --- |